 This is how Charlotte Brontë described her visit to Ireland, on her honeymoon, in July of 1854.
 Her connections with Ireland were twofold.
-Her husband, Arthur Bell Nicholls and her father, Patrick Brunty (Prunty), were both Irish.
-A lifelong friend to Charlotte also noted that she “spoke with a strong Irish accent”.
+Her husband, Arthur Bell Nicholls, and her father, Patrick Brunty (Prunty), were both Irish.
+A lifelong friend of Charlotte also noted that she “spoke with a strong Irish accent”.

 Juliet Barker, The Brontës, (London: Weidenfeld and Nicholson), 1994

 Juliet Barker, The Brontës: A Life in Letters (London: Viking), 1997

 * This article was originally published in 2015 in association with Findmypast, it was updated in Apr 2022.